sukumar25k/Stock-Trading-platform/README.md

-# Stock-Trading-platform
-The Stock Trading Platform is a Java console-based simulation for learning stock market basics.
-It features live (mock) price updates, buy/sell orders, portfolio tracking, margin trading, short selling, order book, technical indicators, and news feed.
-Built with OOP, ArrayList, and HashMap, it offers a safe, risk-free trading experience.

 # 📈 Stock Trading Platform (Java) — Step-by-Step README

 A clean, single-file Java console app that simulates a stock market with: